dariozanca/FixaTons/README.md

 # FixaTons
-A collection of Human FixationsDatasets and Metrics for Scanpath Similarity
+A collection of Human Fixations Datasets and Metrics for Scanpath Similarity

 ## Citations
 If you intend to use this collection of datasets on your research, please cite the technical report